-Use 'PJ, the command for the ASCII line-feed character, to direct the printer to move to the line below without returning to column 1.
-You'll see J in the flag column at each line feed, as in the following example:
+Use PJ, the command for the ASCII line-feed character, to direct the printer to move to the line below without returning to column 1.
+You'll see J in

 A line feed advances the paper in your printer one line.
 Unlike the carriage return on a typewriter, which causes a RETURN and a line feed, a carriage return on a computer can be distinct from a line feed.
 To make WordStar compatible with other text programs, you may want to give a separate command for a line feed.